 How do you define your winter holidays?
-Snowy landscapes, mountain chalets, or even homemade jellyfish, good company, basil pies and sweets.
-Alternatively, tropical destinations with warm beaches, forgetting the whim in the northern hemisphere.
+Snowy landscapes, mountain chalets, by a fireplace with family and friends, homemade pies and sweets.
+Alternatively, tropical destinations with warm beaches, forgetting the winter in the northern hemisphere.
 A destination with these credentials may be Cameroon, with the Atlantic coast and the dozens of national parks, regardless the fact that is not tourist developed, regardless that it’s not in an easy going continent.
 Some sick persistence led me and my travel buddy to the extreme outskirts of Africa, so the most inaccessible places of the already difficult, enormous places, to the towers of Boko Haram at the end of the Third World … and all this unceasingly, with limited data time and cost.
 Seeking an adventure of anthropological interest of endangered tribes in places that no-one goes even for documentaries.
 On this journey of harsh tribulation, we repeatedly exceeded our physical and mental reserves, security situation and logic.
 Starvation, dehydration, vast distances with unbelievable means of transport, the absence of hygiene at the base of the most exotic diseases, the African tempo where nothing can be predicted, the unexpected, bury the moral.
 A trip for the fan … or maybe the masochists of traveling?
 I hope to end up with you positively if it is worth it.

 The landing gear touched ground in Yaounde, delayed at 3:30am and after some adventure with a flight cancellation and resetting back.
 Some contacts we had with Greek expats living in the city, have arranged a vehicle to wait for us, something we do not usually do.
 It turned out to be a bad choice, since it was a common taxi where at the end of route asked for the exorbitant amount of 30,000 Central African francs – shortly CEFA – equal of €50.
 In the mid of the dark we try to get a discount with the taxi driver who demanded the sum due to night shift and delay, but we managed to reduce it by half.
 A sleepy young girl was at the reception of the medium African quality hotel.